Holmesglen glass and glazing apprentice wins top industry award

 Daniel-Ware-On-site

 Holmesglen student Daniel Ware is the state’s top glazing apprentice after receiving the Australian Glass and Window Association’s Victoria Apprentice of the Year award.
+This recognition highlights the excellence of our glass and glazing apprenticeship program and the quality training provided at Holmesglen.

 Daniel is completing the MSF30422 Certificate III in Glass and Glazing and is employed as an apprentice at South Melbourne Glass.
 Along with gaining experience on the job, his training has taught him how to safely manufacture, install and handle glass and materials.